 Alan Alda on his adoration for the early radio comedians and talk show hosts such as Arthur Godfrey and Steve Allen

-Alan Alda on how the burlesque comics and vaudeville influenced him at an early age
+Alan Alda on how the burlesque comics and Vaudeville influenced him at an early age

 Alan Alda on working with and being influenced by actor Burgess Meredith with Naked City